Brands of Contact Lenses

 Extended Wear Contact Lenses

 Extended wear contact lenses (or continuous wear contact lenses) are generally for people that are too busy for a lens cleaning routine.
 These extended wear lenses can be worn continuously day and night (without needing to be removed) for a fixed amount of time for typically one week to 30 days based on your doctor’s advice.

 This added convenience is ideal for those with busy and hectic schedules, or if you are guilty of falling asleep in your lenses.
 Extended wear contacts are the perfect accompaniment to early starts and late nights.

-Please note it’s important to speak with your optician or eye care practitioner prior to trying extended wear lenses, to find out if they’re a suitable option for your eyes.
+Please note it’s important to speak with your optician or eye care practitioner prior to trying extended wear lenses, to find out if they’re a suitable option for you.

 What are extended wear contact lenses made of?

-This advanced material works wonders in terms of breathability, allowing up to six times the oxygen to reach your eyes than all other contact lenses, keeping eyes healthy and feeling fresher for longer.
+This advanced material works wonders in terms of breathability, allowing up to six times the amount of oxygen to reach your eyes compared to standard hydrogel contact lenses, keeping eyes healthy and feeling fresher for longer.

 Are extended wear contact lenses safe?